 - a.
-For IBM ServeRAID updates, create a srvraid directory in the sgdeploy\updates directory.
-Do not create machine-type-named directories for IBM ServeRAID updates.
-These update files are not machine-type specific even though you search for them using a server machine type. - b.
-Complete the following steps to edit the source tree directory for server BIOS code updates: - Create a directory in sgdeploy/updates for each different server.
+Complete the following steps to edit the source tree directory for server BIOS code and firmware updates: - Create a directory in the sgdeploy\updates directory for each different server.

 Use the machine type of the IBM server as the name of the directory, for example, 8671 for an xSeries 235, machine type 8671.
-See the readme.txt file that comes with the ServerGuide Scripting Toolkit for a list of supported servers and machine types. - 2) Create a bios directory in the machine type directory, for example, 8671\bios.
+See the readme.txt file that comes with the ServerGuide Scripting Toolkit for a list of supported servers and machine types.

-- 2. Obtain the latest level of server BIOS code, IBM ServeRAID BIOS code, and IBM ServeRAID firmware code from the IBM Support Web site.. - 3.
+- 2) Create a bios directory in the machine type directory, for example, 8671\bios. - 2.
+Obtain the latest level of server BIOS code and firmware code from the IBM Support Web site. - 3.
 (Optional) If the file that you downloaded from the IBM Support Web site is in compressed format, you must decompress the file before you can use it in a deployment scenario. - 4.
 Double-click the executable file.
-An MSDOS window opens. - 5.
+A DOS window opens. - 5.
 Press ENTER 14 times. - 6.
-Press Y; then, press ENTER. - 7.
+Press Y; then press ENTER. - 7.
 Insert a diskette into the diskette drive of your local system. - 8.
 Press ENTER.
 The files are extracted to the diskette. - 9.
-When the window shows that the extraction is complete, press N. The MSDOS window closes. - 10.
+When the window shows that the extraction is complete, press N. The DOS window closes. - 10.
 Copy the entire contents of the update package, including any readme.txt files, into the applicable directory that you created in the source tree. - 11.
 Repeat step 2 through step 10 for each server. - 12.
 Customize the usrvars.bat file for the deployment scenario to perform the updates for the target server, using the Customize-usrvars.bat helper batch file.

-See "Modifying USRVARS.BAT" on page 20 for information about the environment variables you can configure.
+See "Modifying USRVARS.BAT" on page 24 for information about the environment variables you can configure.

-Including ServeRAID BIOS code and firmware updates from an IBM ServeRAID CD in a deployment scenario
+Including ServeRAID BIOS code and firmware updates from an IBM ServeRAID support CD in a deployment scenario

-Complete the following steps to incorporate server BIOS code and IBM ServeRAID BIOS and firmware code updates in a deployment scenario:
+Complete the following steps to incorporate IBM ServeRAID BIOS and firmware code updates in a deployment scenario:

-- 1. Obtain the latest level of server BIOS code, IBM ServeRAID BIOS code, and IBM ServeRAID firmware code from the IBM ServeRAID CD. - 2.
-Edit the source tree directory:
+- 1. Obtain the IBM ServeRAID support CD that has the current level of IBM ServeRAID BIOS code and IBM ServeRAID firmware code. - 2.
+Verify that the source tree directories exist: